DataShades/file-keeper/docs/index.md

 ```

 To keep list of dependencies short, by default file-keeper supports only those
-storage types, that rely only on python's standard library(filesystem, ).
+storage types, that rely only on python's standard library.
 If you need other
 options, specify package extras during installation:

 | Provider             | Extras     | Example                                 |